-Patient care equipment and devices should be disinfected/sterilized based on:
+Patient care equipment and devices should be disinfected/sterilized based

-Select correct one a.
-1 and 2
+Select correct one

-1. Items intended use

-2. What the item is going to come in contact with (mucous membranes, non-intact skin i.e.,)
+- 1. Items intended use - 2.
+What the item is going to come in contact with (mucous membranes, non-intact skin i.e.,) - 3.
+The number of patients you have scheduled for the day - 4.
+What the physician tells you to do